HersheyTaichou/CIS-Benchmarks/README.md

 ### Test a different machine

-> **WARNING**: Testing in this manner will skip some tests!
-The script will check the machine's type as it runs.
-A workstation is type 1, a domain controller (DC) is type 2 and a member server (MS) is type 3.
-If you run this on a workstation, it will skip all the DC or MS specific tests, and only run the tests that apply to both types.
->
-> **Tip**: Use a test DC or MS server, with the below method, to make sure everything is properly tested.
+> **WARNING**: When testing in this manner, it is recommended that you specify the product type the group policy file was exported from, otherwise it will use the product type of the machine it is running on.

 I understand that some people may be hesitant to run a large script they found on the internet on a production server.
 In that case, it is possible to export a copy of the GPO settings on a server, then move that file to a separate machine with this script, and run it there.